Harish-Research-Lab/FEAP-AceGen/README.md

     - *dependencies/FEAP*: The files in this folder need to be copied into the FEAP folder and compiled prior to usage.
 More information can be found in the section [How to use the generated elements](#how-to-use-the-generated-elements)

 - **benchmarks**: This contains the FEAP input files used in the validation examples.
 These input files use the standard FEAP elements.
 These examples are used to compare with the results obtained from AceGen-generated FEAP user elements.
+The formulation and other information can be found in [2,3] and FEAP user [4] and example [5] manual.

 - **examples**: This folder has the FEAP input files that use the AceGen-generated elements.
 The input files are the same problems as in the *benchmarks* folder.